 The District currently maintains four sentinel chicken flocks in Santa Barbara County located at the Goleta Sanitary District, Mission Hills Community Services District, the Solvang City Wastewater Treatment Plant, and the U.S. Forest Service Fire Station in Carpinteria.
-Blood samples were collected from these chickens during the first week of February, and all tested negative for the presence of WNV, SLEV, and WEE.
+Blood samples were collected from these chickens during the first (all tested negative) and last (results pending) weeks of March.
 From November through March, chickens are tested only once every four weeks.
+New chickens for the 2022 season will be picked-up from Modesto on April 15.